Genghis Khan — Emperor with Extraordinary Military Achievements

 Among Jin's captives, Genghis Khan found a very tall and handsome man who was also very knowledgeable.

 Yelv then was chosen as a consultant by Genghis Khan, because of his impressive talent and willingness to be supportive.

 Terminating of Large Scale Massacres

-Normally, Genghis Khan’s army would slaughter all the people who had fought against them.
+Normally, Genghis Khan’s army would slaughter all the people in their conquered cities, if they had fought against them.

-Fortunately, a few years later, Yelv persuaded him not to, and created an efficient policy regarding the management of the former enemies and surrendered people.
+Fortunately, a few years later, Yelv persuaded him to stop, and created an efficient policy regarding the management of the former enemies and surrendered people in the defeated cities.